-DISCUSSION Biological Objectives are intended to improve water quality through the prevention and/or reduction of pollutants in discharges to surface water(s).
-Biological Objectives would not violate any water quality standards or waste discharge requirements and such standards and waste discharge requirements are the statutory responsibility of the Water Board.
+DISCUSSION The Stream Biological Objective is intended to improve water quality through the prevention and/or reduction of pollutants in discharges to surface water(s).
+The Stream Biological Objective would not violate any water quality standards or waste discharge requirements and such standards and waste discharge requirements are the statutory responsibility of the Water Board.
 Several reasonably foreseeable methods of compliance may have the potential to cause localized flooding if they are not properly planned or constructed on a site-specific project basis.
 However, such projects are subject to Water Board and other agency review and approval through existing regulatory authorities and would have a less than significant impact.
 The review and approval process would ensure that the projects are designed in such a way that they will not contribute to flooding risk.
-Compliance Therefore, Biological Objectives would not result in potential significant impacts related to flooding or drainage systems.
+Compliance Therefore, the Stream Biological Objective would not result in potential significant impacts related to flooding or drainage systems.

-Compliance with Biological Objectives would not place housing or other structures within a 100-year flood hazard area, nor would it expose structures to a significant risk of loss, injury, or death by flooding, seiche, tsunami, or mudflow. a) Monitoring and assessment activities may occur in receiving waters that include reservoirs or waters downstream of existing dams and/or in areas subject to inundation.
+Compliance with the Stream Biological Objective would not place housing or other structures within a 100-year flood hazard area, nor would it expose structures to a significant risk of loss, injury, or death by flooding, seiche, tsunami, or mudflow. a) Monitoring and assessment activities may occur in receiving waters that include reservoirs or waters downstream of existing dams and/or in areas subject to inundation.
 However, the timing, scale, and duration of such activities would not expose or require exposure of people conducting the activities to potentially significant risk.
 In addition, mitigation measures are included duration sampling to prevent risk of injury or death, and sampling may be postponed to avoid such risks.

 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts related to hydrology or water quality have occurred or will occur under existing criteria and this baseline condition will not change with the adoption of the Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts related to hydrology or water quality have occurred or will occur under existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.
 Instead, continued implementation and compliance will improve hydrologic and water quality condition.

 Installation and maintenance of some structural compliance measures could result in less than significant environmental effects with regard to hydrology.
 Measures, however, can be applied to reduce and/or eliminate these impacts.
-These measures are within the responsibility and jurisdiction of the Water Board or responsible agencies subject to the Biological Objectives and can or should be adopted by them (CCR, tit.
+These measures are within the responsibility and jurisdiction of the Water Board or responsible agencies subject to the Stream Biological Objective and can or should be adopted by them (CCR, tit.
 14, § 15091(a)(2)).
 Monitoring and assessment activities in surface waters could result in less than significant impacts associated with exposure of sampling crews to flooding or inundation, though these are less than significant due to timing, duration, and scale of such implementation measures.

 Section 10.
 Land Use / Planning.
 Would the project: